-- Whether you assumed responsibility for an entire area of the business – you were the sole signatory on the company’s bank account, or took the lead when recruiting senior members of the management team, for example.
+- Whether you assumed responsibility for an entire area of the business – you were the sole signatory on the company’s bank account or took the lead when recruiting senior members of the management team, for example.

-These factors will be taken into consideration during an insolvency procedure and will help the acting insolvency practitioner determine the outcome for any responsible directors.
+All these factors will be taken into consideration during an insolvency procedure and will help the acting insolvency practitioner determine the outcome for any responsible directors.